 NYSDRA administers mediation and arbitration services for several state agencies and the federal government, provided through the statewide network of Community Dispute Resolution Centers (CDRCs) and private practitioners.
 For these programs NYSDRA provides specialized training, assistance, quality control and outreach to consumers, as well as statistical reporting to the relevant contracting agency.

 Lemon Law Arbitration offers an independent, efficient and fair forum to settle disputes between consumers whose new, used and leased vehicles turn out to be "lemons" and the vehicle manufacturer.
 This program has been expanded to include wheelchairs and motorcycles.

 Special Education Mediation offers parents and schools the ability to reach agreement regarding a student's educational plan/program through the use of mediation.

 New York State Agricultural Mediation Program (NYSAMP) offers farmers, other agricultural producers, and members of the agricultural community options to resolve problems promptly and conveniently, without involving outside authorities.
 Click here to view NYSAMP's 2010 Annual Report.

-Early Intervention Mediation Program assists families of infants & toddlers with developmental disabilities and Department of Health Early Intervention Officials to agree on services needed for the child’s Individualized Family Service Plan.
+Early Intervention Mediation assists families of infants and toddlers with developmental disabilities and Department of Health Early Intervention Officials to agree on services needed for the child’s Individualized Family Service Plan.

 If these programs do not meet your needs, click here for more information about dispute resolution options.